Gregory94/LaanLab-SATAY-DataAnalysis/docs/Installation_Guide_SATAY_Analysis_Software.md

 ```

 (where in the last line `/path/to/` needs to be replaced with the actual path.)
-To run, enter `sambamba` in the terminal.
+To run, enter `sambamba-0.7.1-linux-static` in the terminal.

 ### 7. IGV (Windows) (optional)